maubuz/2W6-Notes/docs/wk6/wk6_2_Layouts_Flex.md

 3. Convert ***.menu*** into a flex container by adding `display: flex;`

-4. Distribute the children of *.menu* in order to maximise the space between them by adding `justify-content: space-between;`
+4. Distribute the children of *.menu* in order to maximize the space between them by adding `justify-content: space-between;`